babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/become-btc-staker.md

 [walletrpcconfig]
 # location of the wallet rpc server
 # note: in case of bitcoind, the wallet host is same as the rpc host
-Host = localhost:18556
+Host = localhost:38332

 # user auth for the wallet rpc server
 # note: in case of bitcoind, the wallet rpc credentials are same as rpc credentials
+# this should be the same as set in the bitcoind daemon
-User = rpcuser
+User = your_rpc_username

-# password auth for the wallet rpc server
+# password auth for the wallet rpc server.
+This should be the same as set in the bitcoind daemon
-Pass = rpcpass
+Pass = your_rpc_password

 # disables tls for the wallet rpc client
 DisableTls = true